OCA/hr/hr_public_holidays/README.rst

 These holidays will be taken into account in standard resource allocation and requests, and can be used by other modules as base data.

+As well, this module will try to highlight known holidays in calendar views.

 Configuration
 =============